jagarsoft/frontend-porlet/README.md

-# frontend-porlet
+# frontend-portlet
-A demonstration on how to simulate a little window or porlet.
+A demonstration on how to simulate a little window or portlet.